aribouius/react-themed/README.md

 ## Terminology
 ##### _`theme`_
-A plain object containing CSS classname references used by one or more React components.
+A plain object containing CSS classnames used by one or more React components.

 ##### _`theme composition`_
 The merging of two or more theme objects, where values for overlapping keys are concatenated.